Freedom to Live, Love, and Lead Like Jesus

 You see there are two kinds of sin.
 There are sins of commission, you know, all the “thou shalt nots”.
 And then there are sins of omission, which are the “thou shalt” commands.
 These are the things that we should do with our newfound freedom.

-All too often our focus is on the things we shouldn’t do, but the reality is that we will likely be judged more on what we should have done to to bless others who are in need.
+All too often our focus is on the things we shouldn’t do, but the reality is that we will likely be judged more on what we should have done to bless others who are in need.
 For this is truly the “power of the gospel”… the most important aspect of our freedom.

 As we unpack this truth I will be featuring an interview with Ruben Muriente and his blog about this aspect of freedom.
 I pray that you will listen, read, think, and take action.